Bone Grafting in Preparation for Dental Implants

 Since a small cut is made in your gum tissue to access the bone that will receive the graft, you may experience pain in the graft site post-surgery.

 This can usually be addressed by over-the-counter anti-inflammatory medications and/or painkillers, as well as regular ice therapy.

 Any discomfort should only last for a day or two.

 Then, over the next months, your body will replace the graft with your own bone, reversing progressive bone loss you have experienced.

 Bone Grafting Procedures in Canley Heights

-Bone grafting procedures performed at Canley Heights Dental Care is guaranteed safe and effective.
+Bone grafting procedures performed at Canley Heights Dental Care are safe and effective.
 Your treatment plan is carefully tailored only for you!